 A legislative bill signed by Governor Brown last week authorizes a Court to find that a child could have more than two parents.

 The new law, SB274, signed by... more

-Written by attorney Todd Cole, over 1 year ago.
+Written by attorney Peter Morris, about 1 year ago.

 You are a never-married mom.
 What are your custodial rights to your child?
 Can Dad demand visitation?
 Are you eligible for child support?

-Written by attorney Howard M Lewis, over 1 year ago.
+Written by attorney Howard M Lewis, almost 2 years ago.

 Below are a few things you can start to do now to preserve your right to parent your children: